tincan-linux/tincan-linux.github.io/site/install/hard.md

 --------------------------------------------------------------------------------

-Replace 'passwd' and 'ssid' with your WiFi name and password.
+Replace 'passwd' and 'ssid' with your WiFi password and name, respectively.

 === Graphical environment $[074]